NicolaCortese/bank-tech-test/README.md

 # Bank tech test

-Today, you'll practice doing a tech test.
+Today, I'll practice doing a tech test.

 For most tech tests, you'll essentially have unlimited time.
 This practice session is about producing the best code you can when there is a minimal time pressure.